I am Professor of Politics and Director of the Centre for the Study of Democracy (CSD) in the School of Social Sciences.

-Secondly, I am combining my interests on democratic theory and institutional design with environmental politics on a book project tentatively titled Designing Democracy for the Long Term.
+Secondly, I am combining my interests on democratic theory and institutional design with environmental politics on a book project tentatively titled Long Term Democracy: Institutional Innovation, Future Generations and Climate Change.
 This will investigate the drivers of short-termism in democratic systems (democratic myopia) and potential institutional remedies.
 This research feeds into and is informed by my work as Chair of the Foundation for Democracy and Sustainable Development.

 A final area of research focuses on the relationship between modes of environmental governance and the shaping of pro-environmental social practices.
 I have led two significant RCUK funded projects that have investigated the role of third sector/community organisations in promoting low-carbon practices.
 The Role of Community-based Initiatives in Energy Saving was an interdisciplinary project engaged in experimental and comparative research that ran from 2010-2014.
 I also co-directed the environmental stream of research in the Third Sector Research Centre.